Peace activist goes ‘missing’

-LAHORE: Peace activist Raza Mahmood Khan has reportedly gone missing since Saturday evening on 2nd December 2017 after he arranged a interactive session on extremism and religious party’s sit-in in Islamabad that was held at ‘Lowkey Lokai’ a public space located in room 709, Al Qadeer Heights, Main Boulevard, Gulberg.
+LAHORE – Peace activist Raza Mahmood Khan has reportedly been missing since Saturday evening after he arranged an interactive session on ‘Extremism and Religious Party’s Sit-in in Islamabad’ held at ‘Lowkey Lokai’ a public space located in room 709, Al Qadeer Heights, Main Boulevard, Gulberg.

-Raza’s brother Hamid Nasir Mehmood complained about Raza’s possible abduction by unknown persons for reasons unknown and lodged FIR in Naseerabad Police Station on Tuesday.
+Raza’s brother Hamid Nasir Mehmood complained about Raza’s possible abduction by unknown persons for reasons yet to be determined and lodged an FIR with Naseerabad Police Station on Tuesday.

-The 37-year-old activist recently completed his Masters from Punjab University Gender Studies Department.
+The 37-year-old activist had recently completed his Masters from Punjab University’s Gender Studies Department.
 He was very active in running human rights campaigns.
 Raza runs his own organization named “Hum Sab Aik Hain”.
 He is from Kasur.
 He was residing in Firdous Market, Model Colony, Street 3, House Number 58-C.

 Raza was last seen by the event attendees (eight of them) around 8 pm near Al-Qadeer Heights.
 Since then, his whereabouts remain unknown and both his phone numbers 03004934142 and 03334126816 are switched off.

-Umair said the organization “Hum Sab Aik Hain” promotes noble intention of bringing fellow citizens of all class and religions together by providing them with a public platform.
+Umair said the organization “Hum Sab Aik Hain” promotes noble intention of bringing fellow citizens of all classes and religions together by providing them with a public platform.

-Umair said police was initially reluctant in registering the case.
-“It the state’s responsibility to recover him and bring those responsible to justice as all events he had arranged at Lowkey Lokai were open to public and there was nothing secret about them.
+Umair said police were initially reluctant in registering the case.
+“It is the state’s responsibility to recover him and bring those responsible to justice as all events he had arranged at Lowkey Lokai were open to public and there was nothing secret about them.

-“Raza is also a proponent for peace in the South Asian region and always stressed on the importance of improving ties with SAARC countries in order to fight our common enemies of poverty, climate change and extremism,” Umair added.
+“Raza is also a proponent of peace in the South Asian region and he always stressed on the importance of improving ties with SAARC countries in order to fight our common enemies of poverty, climate change and extremism,” Umair added.

 Leading human rights activist of Pakistan IA Rehman paid glowing tributes to Raza Mahmood.
 “He is a great activist who had devoted his life to fighting for human rights.
 They were organizing seminars and discussions so that they could discover rounds of friendship between Pakistan and India.

-Devika Mittal Convener of India Chapter of Aaghaz-e-Dosti told The Nation in an email response that Raza is Convener of Pakistan chapter of Aaghaz-e-Dosti.
+Devika Mittal Convener of India Chapter of Aaghaz-e-Dosti told The Nation in an email response that Raza was convener of Pakistan chapter of Aaghaz-e-Dosti.
 “It’s an Indo-Pak Friendship Initiative that mostly works in the field of peace and education among school students of both countries.
-Aaghaz-e-Dosti is in knowledge of his disappearance and all members at Aaghaz-e-Dosti are in pain with this news.
+Aaghaz-e-Dosti is in knowledge of his disappearance and all members at Aaghaz-e-Dosti are feeling pain with this news.”

-Devika Mittal stressed that Aaghaz-e-Dosti has complete faith upon the Government of Pakistan that he will soon be found.
+Devika Mittal stressed that Aaghaz-e-Dosti had complete faith in government of Pakistan that he will soon be recovered.